-"Devblog" is short for "development blog."
-Development cooperation (or development aid) is my chosen metier, and what I have devoted a large part of my working life to.
-While honing my skills in performing the tasks I take on, in different sectors and countries, involving stakeholders in public sector, private sector and civil society, I have come to realize that development cooperation is a very broad and intricately vowen canvas.
+"Devblog" is short for "development blog".
+Development cooperation is my chosen metier, what I have devoted a large part of my working life to.
+While honing my skills in performing the tasks I take on, in different sectors and countries, involving stakeholders in public sector, private sector and civil society, I early on realized that development cooperation is a very broad and intricately vowen canvas.
 It involves and is based on relations between individuals that cut across, inter alia, cultures, ethnicities, languages, man-made and natural boundaries, races, and values.
 Understanding this is a pre-condition to doing a good job as a development worker.
 On a personal level it has become a quest of sorts, one that goes beyond giving expert advice, and at the core involves a search for who I am in the midst of it all.

-These two self-composed quotes have been with me for years.
+The two quotes are self-composed and have been with me since years.
 The first is posted in the "about" section on accounts and profiles on diverse websites that I manage or am involved in.
 The second is posted on all office doors – those I have occupied, and those I occupy at present – in several countries on all continents.
 Taken together they speak to my view of my own self, and how it has evolved over my professional life.

 The quotes are a reflection of who I was at the time they were composed.
 There may be a sense in which I today sub-consciously try to live up to whatever truths or insights the quotes hold.
 This inverse logic aside, I have tried to hold on to certain basic values throughout my work and travels, in multiple countries and cultures.

-And so it is that this blog rambles widely, while at the same time being centred around a fundamental concern with description, analyses, and advancement of the human condition, as seen through the double filter of development cooperation and my own personae.
-Given my citizenship and present pattern of residence there will be a certain focus on Norway and Bulgaria, but as I work globally it is correct to say that the world is my playground.
-The majority of the articles are in English, some in Norwegian, and a few in both languages.
-Once written and published, articles are not cast in stone and may be updated, partly because the world is changing, partly because I am changing, and partly because of a sometimes bothersome tendency towards perfectionism.
+And so it is that this blog is circuitous and rambles widely, while hopefully still being coherent, centred around a fundamental concern with description, analyses, and advancement of the human condition, as seen through the double filter of development cooperation and my own personae.
+Given my citizenship and present pattern of residence there will be a certain focus on Norway and Bulgaria, but as I work globally it is probably correct to say that the world is my playground.
+The majority of the articles are in English, some are in Norwegian, and a few are in both languages.
+Once published, articles are not cast in stone and may be updated, partly because the world is changing, partly because I am changing, and partly because of a tendency towards perfectionism.
 Further, diversions may turn into main avenues of exploration.
 This means I cannot promise a clear logic in the progression of the overall argument.
-Photos and videos are partly from my projects (https://www.flickr.com/supras).
-Comments are welcome – online (below each article), via a form (https://devblog.no/en/content/contacts), or via email (email@example.com).
+Photos and videos are from projects I have worked on, and are available on Flickr (https://www.flickr.com/photos/supras/albums).
+Your comments are welcome – under each article or in a form (https://devblog.no/en/content/contacts).

 So much for my rationale – or excuse – for writing this blog.
 Hold tight and enjoy the ride!